octplane/mongo-ec2-consistent-backup/README.markdown

 #### Destroy and remove volumes

-Ensure the volume are not busy (for example if this is a LVM volume):
+Ensure the volumes are not busy (for example if this is a LVM LV):

 ```shell
 umount /ebs/lvms/vol0/